- Review: LOYAL3

 I also suspect, another possible way they save on transaction fees is pool orders between customers within LOYAL3.
 This means if you are buying, say, Apple stock, it’s possible someone else within LOYAL3 also wants to sell shares of that same company at the same time.
 This saves them having to go onto the exchanges and becomes an internal accounting task.

 Just be aware when purchasing you aren’t getting the best price of your purchase, nor can you time the purchase of your shares.
 If you are long-term investor, it shouldn’t make a huge difference.
+This service is NOT targeting active traders.

 The trend in the industry is geared towards cheaper and cheaper execution costs.
 If you’ve been around long enough, you would remember twenty years ago, a discount broker was considered any trading fee that costs less than $50 per order.
 We’ve come a long way since then.